sgiulietti/mongo-in-k8s/README.md

  Step 1: Create a mongodb deployment yaml file.

- Step 2: Create a secret file for reference environment variables.
+ Step 2: Create a secret yaml file for reference environment variables.

  Step 3: Convert a plain text to base 64 encoded for use as value of environment variable.
 Execute on terminal the following command: